castogio/castogio.github.io/content/csa_explained.md

 The following fields are defined:

-- The _Element ID_ (1 byte) is 37.
+- The _Element ID_ (1 byte) always assumes the value 37.
 - The _Channel Switch Mode_ Field (1 byte) can assume the value _0_ when the
-  client stations and the AP itself can continue exchanging frames before the channel switch happens.
+  client stations and the AP can continue exchanging frames before the channel switch happens.
 If the value is _1_, no more frames should be exchanged before the switch.
-- The _New Channel Number_ field (1 byte) is the channel that will be used by the AP after the switch (you could call it the "new channel").
+- The _New Channel Number_ field (1 byte) is the channel that the AP will use after the switch (you could call it the "new channel").
-- The _Channel Switch Count_ field (1 byte) is tricky as it states how much time will elapse before the channel change, and it is expressed in multiples of the TBTT, which is the target amount of time between a Beacon Frame and the following one for the same BSS (assuming the medium is available).
+- The _Channel Switch Count_ field (1 byte) is tricky as it states how much time will elapse before the channel change.
+It is expressed in multiples of the TBTT, which is the target amount of time between a Beacon Frame and the following one for the same BSS (assuming the medium is available).
 A TBTT is composed of 100 Time Units (TUs), which in turn is 1024